sanskrit/raw_etexts_english/blogs/manasataramgini/2008-02-21_some-musing-on-wars.md

 +++
-title = "Some musing onxa0wars"
+title = "Some musing on wars"

 +++
 I had never been a good student of recent military history. ekanetra or